-Push to MailChimp Mobile, or
+Push to MailChimp Mobile,

 You can also view and edit the automatically generated plain-text version of your campaign by clicking the Edit button in the Plain-Text Email section of the checklist.

 - When you've finished

 testing your campaign, you can either send the campaign immediately, or

-Tips for Creating Your Campaign
+Tips for Designing Your Campaign